Halo Olketa! We are Lokol Solutions

 Michael Taiki, Director

-Michael Taiki is the Founder and Director of Lokol Solutions.
-He brings ten years of work experience in Vanuatu and the Pacific region on environmental projects with communities.
+Michael Taiki is the Founder and Director of Lokol Solutions, bringing over ten years of experience delivering environmental and community-based projects across Vanuatu and the Pacific region.
+He holds a Master of Environmental Management from Charles Darwin University, Australia.

 Michel Leodoro, Geoscience & Environment